Skip to main content

 Can I avoid impermanent loss?

-You can minimize it by providing liquidity to stablecoin pairs (USDC/USDT has near-zero IL), correlated pairs (ETH/stETH), or using single-sided staking protocols.
-You cannot eliminate IL in standard two-token pools with volatile assets — it's an inherent tradeoff of AMM mechanics.
+You can shrink it a lot by providing liquidity to stablecoin pairs (USDC/USDT has near-zero IL) or correlated pairs (ETH/stETH).
+Single-sided staking protocols help too.
+But you can't fully eliminate IL in standard two-token pools with volatile assets—it's baked into how AMMs work.

 Is impermanent loss worth the fees earned?

-It depends on the specific pool.
-High-volume pools on major tokens (ETH/USDC on Uniswap) often generate enough fees to offset IL.
+Depends on the pool.
+High-volume pools on major tokens (like ETH/USDC on Uniswap) often generate enough fees to come out ahead.
 Low-volume altcoin pools rarely do.
-Calculate your total return including fees, IL, and any incentive tokens to assess profitability.
+Tally up your total return—fees, IL, and any bonus reward tokens—to see if you're actually profitable.